chepeniv/atlas-higher_level_programming/python-everything_is_object/essay.md

 ### How Differently Does Python Treat Mutable and Immutable Objects ?
 -->

-objects in python can be one of two types: mutable or immutable. the first kind, mutable means that we are able to change the content or value of the object without changing its identity.[^4] although at runtime the _type_ of an object cannot be altered, if it is mutable its state can be changed. custom classes are usually mutable as well as the builtins types `list`, `dict`, and `set`. if the size or content of a type is expected to change then mutable objects are the way to go.[^3] to determine which builtin types are mutable or not refer to documentation.
+objects in python can be one of two types: mutable or immutable. the first kind, mutable means that we are able to change the content or values of the object without changing its identity.[^4] although at runtime the _type_ of an object cannot be altered, if it is mutable its state can be changed. custom classes are usually mutable as well as the builtin types `list`, `dict`, and `set`. if the size or content of a type is expected to change then mutable objects are the way to go.[^3] to determine which builtin types are mutable or not refer to documentation.

-the other kind, immutable objects cannot be altered and attempting to modify them after creation and will raise an exception.[^3] the only real way python modifies an immutable object is by creating a copy based on the modified value of the original. in other words, all that it is really doing is modifying which object a variable refers to and not actually doing anything to object itself.[^4] typically, immutable objects are quicker to access but more expensive to modify since that involves the creation of a whole new object. the builtin primitive datatypes in python are all immutable types.
+the other kind, immutable objects cannot be altered and attempting to modify them after creation and will raise an exception.[^3] the only real way python modifies an immutable object is by creating a copy based on the modified value of the original. in other words, all that it is really doing is modifying which object a variable refers to and not actually doing anything to object itself.[^4] typically, immutable objects are quicker to access but more expensive to modify since that involves the creation of a whole new object. the builtin primitive datatypes in python are all immutable.

-tuples are a peculiar case. the tuple itself may be immutble, yet its contents may be mutable.[^3] what this probably looks like under-the-hood is that for mutable elements a tuple might just hold an immutable addresses to that object. the address element cannot be changed, but the object at that location can.
+tuples are a peculiar case. the tuple itself may be immutable, yet its contents may be mutable.[^3] what this probably looks like under-the-hood is that for mutable elements a tuple might just hold an immutable addresses to that object. the address element cannot be changed, but the object at that location can.

-mutability is the primary reason why `id`, `==`, and `is` become such important checks when modifiying and moving objects around and to illustrate the difference in expected behavior here's a modified example borrowed from stackoverflow that demonstrates just that:
+mutability is the primary reason why `id`, `==`, and `is` become such important checks when modifying and moving objects around and to illustrate the difference in expected behavior here's a modified example borrowed from stackoverflow that demonstrates just that:

 ```python
 x = "hello world" # immutable type